2022 Mitsubishi Eclipse Cross Pros vs Cons

 Mitsubishi skipped the 2021 model year for the Eclipse Cross in order to focus on its overhaul.
 It made some tweaks to the front and rear fascia in order for them to look more contemporary.
 However, the automaker did not go all-out on making the Eclipse Cross look super sporty like its chief rivals.
 Instead, Mitsubishi took a more laid-back approach while still making this SUV look beautiful with its lines and large front grille.
 The revised liftgate eliminates the former split-window design on the rear, and this is indeed a welcome change.
 Inside, you will see upgrades like an 8.0-inch infotainment screen that has been placed closer to the driver.
 Gone is the old obnoxious touchpad controller, now replaced by physical control knobs.
 You can also opt for a new upholstery done in gray leather this year.

-Top 10 Reasons to Buy a 2022 Mitsubishi Eclipse Cross – The Pros
+Ten Reasons You May Like the 2022 Mitsubishi Eclipse Cross – The Pros

 1. A Quiet Cruise Along the Highway